USS Dennis

 Christening the ship is Mattie Dennis.
 The two ladies with

-her are her daughters, Lorraine and Elizabeth (white hat).
+her are her daughters, Loraine and Elizabeth (white hat), Otis

 Jeff Von Holten, jeffvh@aol.com